Rmadden37/LeadflowApp/FIREBASE_HOSTING_DEPLOYMENT_GUIDE.md

 This guide provides step-by-step instructions for successfully deploying your LeadFlow application to Firebase App Hosting.

+## 🔍 Firebase App Hosting vs Regular Hosting

+Firebase offers two hosting services:

+1. **Firebase Hosting**: The standard web hosting service for static content
+2. **Firebase App Hosting**: An enhanced hosting service that allows dynamic content execution

+The LeadFlow app is configured to use **Firebase App Hosting** for better performance and capabilities.

+## 🎯 App Hosting Configuration

+The configuration includes:
+- Targeting the `apphosting` target in `.firebaserc`
+- Special configuration in `apphosting.yaml`
+- CI/CD setup in GitHub Actions workflow

 ## 📋 Pre-Deployment Checklist

 ### 1. 🧹 Clean Up Unused Files